BASOPS supply technician selected as USAG Bavaria’s host nation volunteer of the year

 |0

-This work, BASOPS supply technician selected as USAG Bavaria’s host nation volunteer of the year [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, BASOPS supply technician selected as USAG Bavaria’s host nation volunteer of the year, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-BASOPS supply technician selected as USAG Bavaria’s host nation volunteer of the year

 LEAVE A COMMENT